Skip to main content

 Price Control

 A limit order allows you to specify the maximum price at which you are willing to buy or the minimum price at which you are willing to sell a security.
-This allows traders to manage the price at which their transactions occur, offering them more discretion over their investment outcomes.
+This provides investors with control over the price level at which a transaction may occur, helping to reduce exposure to unfavorable price movements.
+However, execution is dependent on market conditions.

 Non-Execution Potential

-There is a risk that a limit order may not be executed if the market does not reach your specified limit price.
-This risk means that your order could remain unfilled, especially in a volatile market.
-Additionally, if there is insufficient trading volume at your limit price, the order may only be partially filled.
-This potential for non-execution requires traders to carefully consider their price limits and the current market conditions when placing limit orders.
+There is a risk that a limit order will not be executed if the market does not reach your specified limit price.
+This means the order may remain open and unfilled, particularly in fast-moving or illiquid markets.
+In addition, if there is insufficient trading volume at your limit price, the order may be partially filled.
+These limitations require careful consideration of price limits, market conditions, and order duration when placing limit orders.

 How does a Limit Order work?